danielfcollier/py-umik-base-app/docs/UMIK-1.md

     * This allows metrics like **LUFS** and **dBSPL** to be calculated with scientific accuracy, making your alerts and historical data meaningful and comparable.
     * It provides the machine learning model with a clean, unbiased signal, leading to more reliable classification.

-In short, for your application to produce trustworthy data, a calibrated input is not just a feature—it's a requirement.
+In short, for your application to produce trustworthy data, a calibrated input is not just a feature - it's a requirement.